 Planning for a rainy wedding day

 Of course, you want a beautiful day for your wedding.
 Or, at the very least, a dry one.
 But the Jet Stream is capricious.
 We know it’s not fair that all your careful planning gets sabotaged by a storm front coming in from the Atlantic.
 But there’s no point stressing over what you can’t control.
 And consider this – in some countries rain on your wedding day is considered lucky.

 The French have a saying: Mariage pluvieux – mariage heureux.
 Or ‘Rainy wedding – happy marriage’.
 And the Italians console themselves with Sposa bagnata – sposa fortunate: ‘A wet bride is a lucky bride’.
 Comforting thoughts surely?
 Yet not solace enough to make you hope for rain.
 In which case, the best you can do is hope for the best but prepare for the worst.
-So, welcome to Fabulous Functions UK top tips for wet weather wedding planning – whatever time of year your wedding is taking place.
+So, welcome to Fabulous Functions UK six top tips for wet weather wedding planning – whatever time of year your wedding is taking place.

 - Plan some shelter – We know you want your guests to sip Champagne and take delicate bites of canapés in the Arcadian splendour of the garden at your venue.
 But, should it rain, where else can they go?
 Be sure your planned venue can accommodate your guests in the event of wet weather.

 - Don’t be floored – Having a marquee?
 Then give careful thought to its flooring.
 Yes, coconut matting is cheaper.
 But if it rains it’s tricky to walk on.
 Wooden floors though will weather-proof your marquee against all but an actual monsoon.

 - Get stacks of umbrellas – Buy or borrow a white one for the bride.
 Ditto the bridesmaids – or colour match them to their dresses.
 For everyone else – anything goes.
 Make it the job of the ushers to make sure anyone who needs one has one.

 You might think about wellies too.
 Guests can choose to wear them if the ground becomes sodden and muddy.
 It may take the glam away from your day, but the umbrellas and wellies will make for some great novelty wedding photos.